Fatboychummy-CC/ProgrammingChallenges/README.md

 challenge advent-of-code get 2024 3 1
 ```

-Challenges are downloaded to the `challenges` folder, and each individual
+Challenges are downloaded to the `challenges/site-name` folder, and each
-challenge has the following files:
+individual challenge has the following files:
 - `description.md`: The description of the challenge.
 - `name.txt`: The name of the challenge.
 - `tests/`: A folder containing the various test data for the challenge.